Nate Ollie: Coaching career

 After graduating from Ball State, Ollie first worked as an assistant coach at Yorktown Middle School.
 Ollie then spent the next three years as a graduate assistant for the Tennessee Volunteers football team, and was elevated to interim defensive line coach in 2017.
 In 2018, Ollie was named the defensive line coach for the Eastern Kentucky Colonels.
 After a year there, Ollie joined the NFL as an assistant defensive line coach for the Philadelphia Eagles.
 Ollie spent two years there until taking the same job for the New York Jets in 2021.
 In 2022, Ollie was elevated to defensive line coach after joining the Indianapolis Colts.
 While with the Colts, Ollie helped raise the number of sacks from 33 in the year before his arrival to 44 in 2022, and then 51 in 2023, which was the most since the team moved to Indianapolis in 1984.
 However, Ollie's contract was unexpectedly not retained by the Colts, and instead he joined the Houston Texans as an assistant defensive line coach in 2024.
 In his lone season with the Texans, Ollie helped the team reach 49 sacks on the season, tied for fourth most in the NFL and the most in a single season in Texans history.
 After one year in Houston, Ollie again became the sole defensive line coach after being hired by the Atlanta Falcons in 2025.
-Ollie's hiring is intended to revitalize the Falcons' pass rush, which has finished near the bottom of the NFL in sacks over the past four years, with Ollie's energetic coaching.
+Ollie's hiring was intended to revitalize the Falcons' pass rush, which has finished near the bottom of the NFL in sacks over the past four years, with Ollie's energetic coaching.
+In his first year with the Falcons, Ollie helped the team record 57 sacks, setting a new franchise record for sacks in a season.